sharikak54/sharikak54.github.io/.collections/_faces/baron.md

 Looks like the head of a plump-faced bunny, with its ears askew.

 If you flip the bunny upside down, it instead looks like Snoopy with a scarf trailing behind him.
-This is Snoopy in his guise as the **Red Baron**, <a href="axe">Snoopy's</a> nemesis.
+This is Snoopy in his guise as the **Red Baron**, <a href="axe">Snoopy's</a> imaginary nemesis.